She didn’t quit corporate life to build a tech empire. She quit to find peace.

 Malaysia has seen a sharp rise in autism diagnoses over the past decade.
 Many children with autism or dyslexia struggle in traditional classrooms that move too fast and rely heavily on passive learning.

-ActiveBot slows things down.
+ACTIVBOT slows things down.
 Repeat patiently.
 Engages through sound, touch, and rhythm.
-That repetition helps children with dyslexia process letters more clearly and build confidence before they ever get labeled or left behind.
+That repetition helps children with dyslexia process letters more clearly and build confidence before they ever get labelled or left behind.

 That’s not a small win.